DivinPrince/insy/packages/server/src/adapters/README.md

 ### No CLI tools found

-If PixelCode reports that no CLI tools are available:
+If Insy reports that no CLI tools are available:

 1. Verify installation: `which opencode` (or `which claude`, `which gemini`, `which copilot`)
 2. Check PATH: Make sure the CLI binary is in your PATH